timothyshull/programming_notes/hardware/digital_design.md

     - read this instruction from instruction memory
     - PC is simply connected to the address input of the instruction memory
     - instruction memory reads out, or fetches, the 32-bit instruction, labeled Instr
-- processor’s actions depend on the specific instruction that was fetched
+- processor's actions depend on the specific instruction that was fetched
 - first determine datapath connections for the lw instruction then generalize the datapath to handle the other instructions
 - lw instruction